 Property Management Services in Claremont, CA

-Mesa Properties Inc. provides or manages all the services that individual investors need to purchase, rehabilitate and manage investment property in Claremont, CA. Our focus is on Residential Property Management, Commercial Property Management and Multi-Unit Property Management.
+Look no further for Claremont property management!
+Mesa Properties Inc. provides or manages all the services that investors need to purchase, rehabilitate and manage investment property in Claremont, CA. Our focus is on residential property management, commercial property management and multi-unit property management.

 Before Mesa Properties was a property management company, their founder, Steve Shwetz, began purchasing and fixing up foreclosed residential real estate and either selling them or renting them out.
 When he failed to find a good property management company to assist in his new investment endeavors, he decided to use his experience as a 10 year owner of an international service franchise and start his own property management company.
 Steve and his team of licensed property managers & real estate agents are focused on being the best property management company in Claremont, California.

-Let Mesa Properties Handle Your Claremont Property Management NeedsRequest a Quote
+Let Mesa Properties Handle Your Claremont Property Management NeedsGet a Free Property Analysis!

 The History of Claremont